pbobbitt/IT-Support-Lab-Series/part-2-active-directory/README.md

 # Identity & Access Management With Active Directory

-## Objective
-The goal was to build a centralized server environment to streamline user management and device security across an organization.
-This solves the problem of decentralized administration by allowing all employee permissions and security rules to be managed from a single, secure control point.

-## Tech Stack & Skills
-*   **Systems:** Windows Server 2025, Windows 11, Active Directory (AD DS), File Server Resource Manager (FSRM)
-*   **Networking/Security:** Group Policy (GPOs), Account Lockout Policies, Least Privilege, DNS, NTFS Permissions, Storage Quotas
-*   **Core Skills:** Identity & Access Management (IAM), Organizational Unit (OU) Design, System Hardening, Troubleshooting, PowerShell Scripting, Automation, Resource Management

 # Project Conclusion
 This project demonstrates the end-to-end deployment of a Windows Server 2025 virtual infrastructure, transitioning from a blank-slate environment to a fully automated, enterprise-ready domain.
 By leveraging PowerShell automation to scale the directory to 100 users and implementing a strict Least Privilege model via Group Policy Objects, the lab achieves a balance between administrative efficiency and robust security.

 The successful resolution of complex Point and Print handshake failures and the enforcement of FSRM storage governance further validate the reliability of the network resources.
 Ultimately, this environment serves as a functional proof-of-concept for managing scalable identity services, automated resource provisioning, and real-world infrastructure troubleshooting in a modern IT ecosystem.

+## Tech Stack & Skills
+*   **Systems:** Windows Server 2025, Windows 11, Active Directory (AD DS), File Server Resource Manager (FSRM)
+*   **Networking/Security:** Group Policy (GPOs), Account Lockout Policies, Least Privilege, DNS, NTFS Permissions, Storage Quotas
+*   **Core Skills:** Identity & Access Management (IAM), Organizational Unit (OU) Design, System Hardening, Troubleshooting, PowerShell Scripting, Automation, Resource Management

 ## Key Accomplishments
 ###   **Enterprise-Scale Automation:**